 It's very clear.

-And we're on a timetable to get this the president's desk by the end of the year if we can get this budget in place.
+And we're on a timetable to get this to the president's desk by the end of the year if we can get this budget in place.

-Well, it really has to happen, and I'll ask Newt Gingrich about it in the next half hour, because if you want the economic growth that will jump start uh if look, if the American people start going back to work, people start getting out of poverty.
+Because if you want the economic growth that will jumpstart, look, if the American people start going back to work, people start getting out of poverty.

 We do have a seven-year low now in terms of the labor participation rate.